WordPress/gutenberg/packages/components/src/dimension-control/README.md

 The human readable label for the control.

-### `currentSize`
+### `value`
 * **Type:** `String`
 * **Default:** `''`
 * **Required:** No

-The current value of the dimension the UI controls.
-If provided the UI with automatically highlight the control representing the current value.
+The current value of the dimension UI control.
+If provided the UI with automatically select the value.

 ### `sizes`
 * **Type:** `Array`